Qt for Windows - Specific Issues

 This page contains information about Qt for Windows.

-Installing Qt into a directory with spaces, for example, C:\Program Files, may cause linker errors like the following:
+Installing Qt into a directory with spaces, for example, C:\Program Files, may cause issues with qmake.

 Install Qt into a sub-directory without spaces to avoid this problem.

 The Win32 API that both Qt and compiler tools use has a built-in maximum file path length of 260 characters (

 MAX_PATH).
 This can hit you in various forms if either your absolute or relative directory structures are too verbose.
 It is therefore recommended to keep the file system paths within limits, and put build directories nearby the source directories.

 If you are experiencing strange problems with using special flags that modify the alignment of structure and union members (such as

 /Zp2) then you will need to recompile Qt with the flags set for the application as well.

 When a window is using an OpenGL based surface and is appearing in full screen mode, problems can occur with other top-level windows which are part of the application.
 Due to limitations of the Windows DWM, compositing is not handled correctly for OpenGL based windows when going into full screen mode.
 As a result, other top-level windows are not placed on top of the full screen window when they are made visible.
 For example, menus may not appear correctly, or dialogs fail to show up.